Best: Memories of Tom Seaver live on in his fans

 Back to Seaver.
 He could be cocky and cranky, not that there’s anything wrong with that.
 The Mets needed it back then.

 They traded him to the Reds in 1977, still one of the most shocking developments in New York sports history.
-Later, he worked in television booths for both Yankees and Mets games, covered some World Series, made wine, became an elder statesman, threw out the last pitch at Shea Stadium.
+Later, he worked in television booths for Yankees and Mets games, covered some World Series, made wine, became an elder statesman, threw the ceremonial last pitch at Shea Stadium.

 But the news that he no longer is up to public appearances did not come as a shock to those who have been around him recently.